Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Pleasant has 14 active public transport stops, all providing bus services.
-These stops are served by six different routes, offering a total of 553 weekly passenger trips.
-Transport accessibility is considered good, with residents living an average of 334 meters from the nearest stop.
-Most Mount Pleasant residents commute outwards daily, primarily using cars (96%).
+Mount Pleasant has 14 active public transport stops, all of which are bus stops.
+These stops are served by six different routes that together facilitate 553 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents being an average of 334 meters away from the nearest stop.
+Most Mount Pleasant residents commute outside the area, and cars remain the primary mode of transportation at 96%.
 On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, only 6.9% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, only 6.9% of residents work from home, which may reflect COVID-19 conditions.

-The service frequency averages 79 trips per day across all routes, resulting in approximately 39 weekly trips per individual stop.
+The service frequency averages 79 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport